Skip to main content

 yarn ts-node ./attester/generateDid.ts

-Once you have run the script, the output should provide you with the ATTESTER_DID_MNEMONIC and ATTESTER_DID_URI.
+Once you have run the script, the output should provide you with the ATTESTER_DID_URI.

 The output should look like the following, but not identical since the code creates the DIDs from your account: